How to Use Prodigy to Promote a Growth Mindset in Your Child

 Once you’ve covered the basics, how can you make sure your child continues to build a growth mindset?

-This is because the more your child plays Prodigy, the more our adaptive algorithm adjusts to their specific learning needs, so they can achieve growth while being engaged and excited instead of frustrated or math anxious.
+This is because the more your child plays Prodigy, the more our adaptive algorithm adjusts to their specific learning needs, so they can grow and learn in an engaging and fun way, instead of frustrated or math anxious.

 Prodigy offers every child a personalized learning experience.
-They receive curriculum-aligned questions tailored to their exact learning strengths and needs, and can progress at their own pace.
+Your child will receive curriculum-aligned questions tailored to their exact learning strengths and needs, and can progress through these questions at their own pace.
 This helps ensure they stay motivated to keep learning and growing.

 So, the best way to use Prodigy to promote a growth mindset?
 Encourage your child to play!